zimmerman-dev/zettel-note/Zettelkasten/Literals.md

 > `"Hello world!"` is a **string literal**, and `5` is an **integer literal**.
 `x` is **not** a literal — it’s a variable initialized **with** a literal. // NEW clarification
 ### 🔹 Key insight
-- Literals are values that are inserted directly into the source code.
-These values usually appear directly in the executable code (unless they are optimized out).
+- Literals often end up embedded directly in your compiled program — unless the compiler optimizes them away.
 - Objects and variables represent memory locations that hold values.
 These values can be fetched on demand.
 ### 🔹 Types of Literals